lxqt/lxqt-wayland-session/README.md

 # lxqt-wayland-session
-Files needed for the LXQt Wayland Session: wayland session start script, its desktop entry for display managers and default configurations for actually supported compositors which are:
+Files needed for the LXQt Wayland Session: Wayland session start script, its desktop entry for display managers and default configurations for actually supported compositors which are:

+* Stacking WMs
     * Labwc
     * Wayfire
     * kwin_wayland
+* Tiling Wms
+    * Hyprland
+    * river
     * Sway
-* Hyprland

-At startup default configuration files for compositors will be copied to `$XDG_CONFIG_HOME/lxqt/wayland` directory if not existing, except for labwc and `kwin_wayland` where their default configuration location is used.
+At startup a basic configuration file for those compositors will be copied to `$XDG_CONFIG_HOME/lxqt/wayland` directory if not existing already, except for labwc and `kwin_wayland` where their default configuration location is used.
+Please refer to each compositors documentation for tweaking.

 ### Other compositors